|Fastest Growing Market:||Asia Pacific|

 The Cancer Segment is Expected to Dominate the Application Segment Over the Forecast Period

-The COVID-19 pandemic has been found to disrupt cancer care, including delaying diagnoses and treatment and halting clinical trials.
+The COVID-19 pandemic has disrupted cancer care, delaying diagnoses and treatment and halting clinical trials.
 Furthermore, the healthcare systems are rapidly reorganizing cancer services to ensure that patients continue to receive essential care while minimizing exposure to SARS-CoV-2 infection.
-This has had a slightly negative impact, but post-pandemic, the situation is expected to get stabilized.
+This has had a slightly negative impact, but the situation is expected to stabilize post-pandemic.

-According to the Globocan Report 2020, globally, there are 19,292,789 new cancer cases that have been reported and 9,958,133 reported cancer deaths.
-The majorly affecting cancers are breast cancer, lung cancer, colorectum cancer, and prostate cancer.
+According to the Globocan Report 2020, around 19,292,789 new cancer cases have been reported globally, and 9,958,133 reported cancer deaths.
+Breast, lung, colorectum, and prostate cancers are majorly affecting cancers.
 Biological therapy is used in the treatment of many types of cancers to prevent or slow tumor growth and prevent the spread of cancer.
 Biological therapy often causes fewer toxic side effects than other cancer treatments.
-The goal of biological therapy for cancer is to induce the immune system to recognize and kill cancer cells.
+Biological therapy for cancer aims to induce the immune system to recognize and kill cancer cells.

 To understand key trends, Download Sample Report

 North America Holds the Largest Market Share and is Believed to Follow the Same Trend over the Forecast Period

-With the rising COVID-19 pandemic, there are US-based companies that are racing to develop vaccines against COVID-19.
+With the rising COVID-19 pandemic, US-based companies are racing to develop vaccines against COVID-19.
 For instance, in March 2020, a Phase 1 clinical trial began at Kaiser Permanente Washington Health Research Institute (KPWHRI) in Seattle to evaluate an investigational vaccine designed to protect against COVID-19.
 The vaccine is being developed by NIAID scientists and their collaborators at the biotechnology company Moderna Inc.

 In August 2020, Biocon Biologics India, a fully integrated biosimilars company and a subsidiary of Biocon Ltd, and Mylan NV announced the US launch of Semglee (insulin glargine injection).
 Hence, all these factors are found to boost the overall market growth in the region.

 To understand geography trends, Download Sample Report